simnibs/simnibs/docs/tutorial/advanced/custom_meshing.rst

 Meshing the example label image
 -------------------------------
-To create a tetrahedral mesh from "myspheres.nii.gz", run on the command line
+To create a tetrahedral mesh from "myspheres.nii.gz", run in the command line

 .. code-block::